 How To Choose a Pest Control Company

-The most important step is picking the best pest control professional for the job.
-Along with a company's qualifications and treatment methods, you might also consider how long it has been in business and what the reviews look like.
-Last but not least, you'll likely want to consider the cost of services.
+When selecting a pest control expert, there are several things that you can consider to make sure that you're choosing the best one for you.
+Along with a company's qualifications and treatment methods, you might also look into how long it has been in business and what the reviews look like.
+Finally, you'll likely want to consider the cost of services.

 Does the company have a valid license and permits to perform pest control?

-The United States Environmental Protection Agency (EPA) maintains minimum standards of competency for pesticide applicators, but licensing is taken care of at the state level.
-All pesticide applicators and their supervisors in Illinois must be licensed through the proper state regulatory agencies.
+The United States Environmental Protection Agency (EPA) sets minimum competency standards for pesticide applicators, but licensure is regulated at the state level.
+All pesticide applicators and their supervisors in Illinois need to be licensed through the proper state regulatory agencies.

 Is the company a member of any professional organizations?